idthic/quecon/README.md

   file after submission.
 This is useful when one wants to edit the submitted script after the submission.

+- `-C BIN`

+  Copy the binary found in `PATH` to the job local directory and prepend the directory to `PATH`.

 - `-t`

   Use temporary directory `IDTSUB_TMPDIR`.
 The directory will be